Table of Contents

 Warm up the milk and/or nipple

-Some babies prefer warm milk so try heating their formula milk by placing it in a bowl of warm water and leaving it there for a few minutes.
+Some babies prefer warm milk so try heating their baby formula milk by placing it in a bowl of warm water and leaving it there for a few minutes.

 You can also try warming up the bottle’s nipple under running warm water.